Skip to main content

 You should know

-Under the Sale and Supply of Alcohol Act, the days between 20 December 2022 and 15 January 2023 are not working days.
+You still need to apply for an alcohol special licence at least 20 working days before your event.
+Under the Sale and Supply of Alcohol Act, the days between 20 December 2023 and 15 January 2024 are not working days.

-If your event is due to take place between 17 January 2023 and 15 February 2023 you will have to carefully calculate the latest date for filing your licence application.
-It will be in November or December.
+If your event is due to take place between 17 January 2024 and 15 February 2024, you need to carefully calculate the latest date for filing your licence application.

 You need to apply for a special licence at least 20 working days before your event, not including the day we receive the application and the day of your event.